openvinotoolkit/anomalib/CONTRIBUTING.md

 ## Feature Request

-We utilize GitHub issues to track the feature requests as well.
-If you are certain regarding the feature you are interested and have a solid proposal, you could then create the feature request by using our [Feature Request Template](https://github.com/openvinotoolkit/anomalib/issues/new?assignees=&labels=&template=feature_request.md) in Issues.
-If it's still in an idea phase, you could then discuss that with the community in our [Discussion](https://github.com/openvinotoolkit/anomalib/discussions/categories/ideas).
+We utilize GitHub Discussions to track the feature requests.
+If you are certain regarding the feature you are interested and have a solid proposal, you could then create the feature request by posting in our [Ideas, Features and Requests](https://github.com/openvinotoolkit/anomalib/discussions/categories/ideas-feature-requests) section of our Discussion forum.
+You can also use this section even if your request is still in an idea phase.
+This is a good way to start a discussion with the community and get feedback on your idea.

 ## Development & PRs